OWASP/wstg/document/6-Appendix/G-Web_Testing_Methodology_In_Nutshell.md

 ## Step 4 (Report Writing)

 If you found any vulnerabilty by performing step 3.
 You need to report those vulnerabilty to the respective program company to earn your bounty(money).
-While writing report,you need to think that the report checkers knows nothing about the technology or they is 10 years kid.So write the report in so understandable and explainable way that the non technical person can understand it .
+While writing report, you need to think that the report checkers knows nothing about the technology or they is 10 years kid.So write the report in so understandable and explainable way that the non technical person can understand it .

 ## Resources and Books